NHSDigital/communications-manager-api/README.md

 * `int`
 * `prod`

-The authentication process uses `API_ENVIRONMENT` to generate authentication for a given client by using an api and private keying pairing suitable for a client on its given environment.
+The authentication process uses `API_ENVIRONMENT` to generate authentication for a given client by using an api and private key pairing suitable for a client on its given environment.

 |Environment|API Key Variable|Private Key Variable|
 |-----------|----------------|--------------------|